Love (2004 film): Production

 Mohanlal made his Kannada cinema debut in a cameo appearance through this film, as a taxi driver.
 The film was shot in locations such as Allahabad and Varanasi, a month long shoot was conducted in Dubai from November 2003.
 Mohanlal joined the film in November in Dubai.
 The film was written, directed and produced by Rajendra Singh Babu.
 His son Aditya made his acting debut with the film in the leading role.
 The film was launched at 25 February 2003 at Windsor Manor.

 Soundtrack

 The music of the film was composed by veteran Bollywood music composer Anu Malik, making his debut in Kannada cinema.
-The makers also used A. R. Rahman's Airtel jingle was featured in the original soundtrack album and reused for another four similar tunes in the movie.
+The makers also used A. R. Rahman's Airtel jingle for a few songs in the album.

 Telugu dubbed version is titled Prema Nagar.

 The Malayalam dubbed version was titled Aey Taxi.